shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 ## Task 5 : Access/Permissions

-In this task, you'll assign specific roles and permissions to users, ensuring they have the appropriate access to Microsoft Sustainability Manager features necessary for their responsibilities.
+In this task, you'll assign specific roles and permissions to user, ensuring they have the appropriate access to Microsoft Sustainability Manager features necessary for their responsibilities.
 This ensures secure and efficient use of the platform.

-1. In edge browser for https://admin.powerplatform.microsoft.com/ and login with  - **Email/Username:** <inject key="AzureAdUserEmail"></inject>  - **Password:** <inject key="AzureAdUserPassword"></inject> account.
+1. In the Edge browser, navigate to https://admin.powerplatform.microsoft.com/ and log in with the following credentials:

+    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
+    - **Password:** <inject key="AzureAdUserPassword"></inject>

-1. From the left navigation pane select **Environment** and **Sustainablity trail**.
+1. From the left navigation pane, select Environment and then Sustainability trail.

      ![image](../media/lab01-23.png)